rajanmishra/vod/README.md

 Application is deployed in heroku, nodejs hosting environment using continuous deployment feature for github projects.( Each git push to the master branch is automatically deployed ).

+Ensure that at least one instance of the app is running: heroku ps:scale web=1

-1. git push heroku masterss
+1. git push heroku masters
 2. heroku open